An Introduction to Bet Mover

 Hedge B2L: The B2L box informs Bet Mover of the % return on stake that you wish the corresponding lay bet to deliver, if matched in-play.
 The lay bet is placed at the appropriate price point.
 In the above example a £10 stake would return a £ 5 profit - 50% return on stake.

-Hedge L2B: The L2B box informs Bet Mover of the % return on stake that you wish the corresponding back bet to deliver, if matched in-play.
+Hedge L2B: The L2B box informs Bet Mover of the % return on the lay liability that you wish the corresponding back bet to deliver, if matched in-play.
 The back bet is placed at the appropriate price point.
-In the above example a £10 stake would return a £10 profit - 100% return on stake.
+In the above example a £10 stake would return a £10 profit - 100% return on lay liability.

 Cash Out: The cash out button shows the estimate of the P&L across the market should you wish to take it.